yxoh/yxoh.github.io/_news/announcement_9.md

 inline: true
 ---

-I was selected as [2025 ML and Systems Rising Star](https://mlcommons.org/about-us/programs/)!
+I was selected as a [ML and Systems Rising Star](https://mlcommons.org/about-us/programs/)!